anicetoclucas/Analytics/README.md

 * Scatterplot 3D

 ## Setup
-To run, execute `Analytics` for run "Analytics.m" file or run "Analytics.fig" on GUIDE.
+To run, execute `Analytics` for run "Analytics.m" script on Matlab Command Window or run "Analytics.fig" on GUIDE.